Questions?

 Definitions

-For purposes of this policy and the Clery Act Procedures, key terms are defined as follows:
+For purposes of this policy, key terms are defined in the Clery Act Procedures and as follows:

 Campus Security Authority (CSA) means